 Hospitals and healthcare facilities must comply with

 ASHRAE and other regulatory standards concerning air change rates, humidity requirements, and pressurisation.
-ASHRAE Standard 62.1 is the most commonly referenced standard to meet appropriate HVAC system design.
-Other factors include UV light to reduce hospital-acquired infections, unique air requirements, and outdoor air systems.
+ASHRAE Standard 62.1 is the most commonly referenced standard for meeting the appropriate HVAC system design requirements.
+Other sanitisation solutions include UV light to reduce hospital-acquired infections, unique air requirements, and outdoor air systems.

 Furthermore, employers have a duty of care to create a safe and healthy work environment under the